Getting Your Mojo Back: Beat the Blahs with Elemental Witchery

 Mojo on the Rocks

 One witchy way to bolster your energy is to find some warming gemstones and meditate while holding them (or sleep with them, carry them around, bathe with them, sing to them, or however it is you connect to your gemstones).
 Carnelian is my favorite option for the stoking of that witch’s fire (or creative energy, sexual energy or anything else of the sultry nature).
 Find a nice raw one that looks like the setting sun.
 There are lots of options such as fire agate, peach moonstone, orange aventurine, citrine and amber.
 You can use any stone that you connect to and that makes you feel energized.
 The important thing is to bond the stone’s energy to your own.
 I use scarves to place stones on my body in a comforting way.
 Keep it with you as much as possible.
 Sleep with it next to you if possible.
-These gifts from the Earth will raise your mojo just by being in their presence.

 A Nice Cuppa Witch's Fire

 Because energy is in short supply when you’re sick, it helps to prepare for the eventuality in advance by collecting and charging solar herbs that you keep ready at hand for when your inner fire has receded to embers of its former self.
 Ginger is by far the best herb for this purpose because it’s undeniably warming, It’s also good for the belly and lungs so it can help with the healing of flu, chest colds and other stomach bugs.
 Other solar herbal allies to help you reinvigorate include: orange peel, cardamom, rosemary, heliotrope (long-term use is not advised), calendula (marigold), rose hips, bay laurel and cloves.
 Each has both a medicinal and medical use that cleave together for the purpose of stoking the flame of your witch’s fire.
-Think of them as mojo tea!

 You can charge your favorite blend on your altar or let it absorb some sunshine!
 If your witchcraft isn’t all that herbal, you can use a good quality, commercially prepared chai tea, especially one that contains ginger.
 For full effect, if you are preparing for future use, charge the herbs with your healthy vital energy.
 Consecrate too, if appropriate.
 Infuse for 10 -15 minutes for leaf or make a decoction for roots.
 Drink 3 times a day with an incantation such as: Cuppa cuppa sunny brew, warm my body through and through.
 Stoke my inner cauldron flame and make my energy burn bright again.
 Make it so. (or whatever your directive is).